 What is the local Aboriginal Clan of my area?

 This is not as easy to answer as you would think!
 There are many different language maps showing different boundaries and even different names.

 Clan names which can be found on most maps for the northern Sydney region of the AHO partner Councils are the following: Gayamaygal, Gamaragal, Garigal, Darramurragal, Wallumedegal and many more.
+For Strathfield it is the Wangal.
 If you are interested in this subject you always have to be critical and try to find out if the sources are reliable for your research.

 The AHO can provide information on the Aboriginal sites of the area, some of the history and some of the heritage and culture.
 For other information, it is best to contact an Aboriginal community, group or individual such as the Metropolitan Local Aboriginal Land Council.

 Here is a quote that we think sums it up quite well:

 The key dimensions of fire management encompass customary law, economies, social relations, ecology and diverse technologies, such as seasonal indicators…, as well as culturally embedded mediating and explanatory factors.
 These mediating factors include signals that are received from country when it is the right time for burning, such as the flowering of trees; the kinship relationships that determine who can light fires for country; the knowledge of cultural sites and cultural resources that influence the pathways of fire at a very fine scale across the landscape; and the economies that benefit from certain fire regimes, including tourism economies, which benefit from burning designed to protect assets such as picnic tables and camping grounds.
 For this reason, it is important to document and understand the wider context in which Indigenous fire management takes place.
 1 (p.13)